Logo

 Tim Scott advocated continued military presence in Afghanistan and believed early withdrawal would benefit al-Qaeda.

-In January 2018, Tim Scott was one of 36 Republican senators to sign a letter seeking to preserve the North American Free Trade Agreement by modernizing it for the 21st century.
+In January 2018, Tim Scott was one of 36 Republican senators to sign a letter asking Trump to preserve the North American Free Trade Agreement in modernized form.

 In 2017, Tim Scott was one of 22 senators to sign a letter to President Donald Trump urging him to withdraw the United States from the Paris Agreement.